 Righting a Wrong: Japanese Americans and World War II

-This website is based on an exhibition that opened at the National Museum of American History in February 2017.
-Objects pictured here may differ from those currently on view at the museum.
+This website is based on an exhibition that was on view at the National Museum of American History from February 2017 to July 2019.

 After Japan attacked Pearl Harbor on December 7, 1941, and the United States entered a war in Europe and the Pacific, the nation was overcome by shock, anger, and fear—a fear exaggerated by long-standing anti-Asian prejudice.
 Ten weeks later President Franklin Roosevelt signed Executive Order 9066, under which nearly 75,000 American citizens of Japanese ancestry were taken into custody.
 Another 45,000 Japanese nationals living in the United States (but long denied citizenship because of their race) were also incarcerated.
 Some forty years later, members of the Japanese American community led the nation to confront the wrong it had done—and to make it right.